colinrevans/compose/README.md

   Compose
 </h1>

-An Infinite Canvas app tailored to music notation and analysis.
+An infinite canvas app for music notation and analysis.